 Get Informed: Learn about addiction from support groups, professional speakers or even social media.
 The more you learn about addiction, the better you can understand what your loved one is going through and how you can be of help.

-Don’t Enable: Of course you love your family member, but you must not confuse enabling with love.
-Know the signs of enabling and make sure that you are not contributing to the continued drug use.
+Don’t Enable: Of course, you love your family members, but you must not confuse enabling with love.
+Know the signs of enabling and make sure that you are not contributing to continued drug use.